ajgprieto/Digits/README.md

 Usage
 ========
-Takes in user input and prints it out to the play console.
+Takes in user input and adds it to the home tab.

 Credits
 ============